gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 </gfe:gateway-receiver>
 ```

-For a detailed explanation of the configuration options. see [Multi-site (WAN) Configuration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/topologies_and_comm-multi_site_configuration-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For a detailed explanation of the configuration options. see [Multi-site (WAN) Configuration](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/topologies_and_comm-multi_site_configuration-chapter_overview.html) in the GemFire product documentation.